hpssjellis/maker100-xiaoML-kit/2026-README.md

 The old version of this course  Seeedstudio [maker100-eco](https://github.com/hpssjellis/maker100-eco)

-An economical version of my successful Arduino PortentaH7 [Maker100](https://github.com/hpssjellis/maker100) Robotics, IoT and TinyML Machine Learning in-person course this time using less expensive hardware such as the [$13.99 USD Seeedstudio XiaoEsp32s3](https://wiki.seeedstudio.com/xiao_esp32s3_getting_started/) for the course basics and some [EdgeImpulse.com](https://edgeimpulse.com/) cell phone assisted machine learning and the [$14.50 USD RakWireless RAK2270StickerTracker](https://store.rakwireless.com/products/rak2270-rak-sticker-tracker?variant=43046272303302) for the LoRa/LoRaWan and Motion (x,y,z) machine learning using [tinyMLjs](https://hpssjellis.github.io/tinyMLjs/public/index.html) a static webpage webSerial Machine Learning method I have made.
+An economical version of my successful Arduino PortentaH7 [Maker100](https://github.com/hpssjellis/maker100) Robotics, IoT and TinyML Machine Learning in-person course this time using less expensive hardware such as the [$13.99 USD Seeedstudio XiaoEsp32s3](https://wiki.seeedstudio.com/xiao_esp32s3_getting_started/) for the course basics and some [EdgeImpulse.com](https://edgeimpulse.com/) cell phone assisted machine learning.

 Views better using the README.md [here](README.md)